raiden-network/raiden/ob-review/README.md

 ## Step 2

-Collect all fixtures that are actually per-test-configuration (mainly for the "god fixture" raiden_network) into a configuration object that has sensible defaults (which are now the original return value of the fixtures).
+Collect all fixtures that are actually per-test-configuration (mainly for one of the "god fixtures" like `raiden_network`) into a configuration object that has sensible defaults (which are now the original return value of the fixtures).
 E.g. `number_of_nodes` and `channels_per_node`.

 This could also take care of the `skip_*` fixtures that are used to filter out tests already on collection time.

 ## Step 3

 Use a different way to pass this config object to the fixture that needs it.
-The obvious choice here to me is to make more extensive use of `pytest_generate_tests` which already used to skip tests and to parametrize `transport` and `private_rooms`.
+The obvious choice here to me is to make more extensive use of `pytest_generate_tests` which is already used like this to skip tests and to parametrize `transport` and `private_rooms`.

 Rather than having a ton of fixtures all taking care of one aspect of the test configuration there would be one configuration object taking care of all these aspects (should it be skipped under certain circumstances?
-Which kind of dynamic parametrization is needed, etc.)
+Which kind of dynamic parametrization is needed, which concrete settings need to be passed to the fixture(s) using them, etc.)

 This should also be well documented as this is a non obvious use of the testing mechanisms to people who are not deeply into how pytest and the tests themselves work.